-The Frequently Asked Questions below pertain to the 2016 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees eight funds in the system.
-Employers recently received communication regarding their employer contribution rate for 2016.
+The frequently asked questions below pertain to the 2017 employer contribution rates for the Indiana Public Retirement System (INPRS) that oversees nine funds.
+Employers recently received communication regarding their employer contribution rate for 2017.

 The current rate is 7.5 percent beginning July 1, 2015, through June 30, 2016.
 The 2017 rate will remain the same at 7.5 percent and will be effective July 1, 2016, through June 30, 2017.